gitlabhq/gitlabhq/doc/user/group/issue_boards.md

 ![Group Issue Board](img/group_issue_board.png)

-The design and functionality are the same of [project boards](../project/issue_board.md) with some small differences:
+The design and functionality are the same as [project boards](../project/issue_board.md) with some small differences:

 * In a group board all issues within group projects will be displayed on backlog or closed lists.
 Users don't need to filter them by project on search bar.